NetizenCorp/GVM-Docker/Readme.md

 ```bash
 nano docker-compose.yml
 ```
 Edit the yml file with your preferences.
-NOTE: Netizen is not responsible for any break if user fails to change the default username and passwords.
+NOTE: Netizen is not responsible for any breach if user fails to change the default username and passwords.
 ```bash
 version: "3.1"
 services: